tushar-borole/debugger.js/README.md

 # debugger.js

-The motive of debugger js was to create a cross browser console, so that every person can debug in any browser with same look and feel
+The motive of debugger js was to create a cross browser console, so that every person can debug in any browser with same look and feel.
+With help of debugger.js one can easily debug the website or phonegap application on mobile device.